Odd Even Pricing: Using the Power of Psychology to Win More Sales

 Using both odd and even numbers

 There is also the option of using both odd and even prices.
-This approach can help businesses with a wide offering to attract a more varied mix of customers by distinguishing between their primary and secondary product ranges, or signalling items on sale, for example a product that’s marked down from €500 to €449.
+This approach can help businesses with a wide offering to attract a more varied mix of customers by distinguishing between their primary and secondary product ranges or signaling items on sale, for example, a product that’s marked down from €500 to €449.

 As I mentioned above, McKinsey’s study indicated that a 1% improvement in pricing raised profits by 6% on average.

-To find out more about PriceShape, or to set up a free test account, simply get in touch.
+To learn more about PriceShape or set up a free test account, simply get in touch.